 Web-safe fonts or web fonts — how does it matter?

-Web-safe fonts are the ones that will render correctly on mostly all operating systems.
+Web-safe fonts are fonts that render correctly on nearly all operating systems.
 They include fonts like Arial, Comic Sans, Courier New, Georgia, Impact, Palatino, Tahoma, Trebuchet MS, Times New Roman, and Verdana.

 Web fonts on the other hand are not found in multiple operating systems and devices.
 Moreover, not all email clients will display them.
 Email clients that support web fonts are: